State and Local Policy Database

 Renewable Energy Goal

-The city adopted a goal to install renewable energy systems in 20% of existing commercial and residential buildings by 2025.
+The city adopted a goal to generate 100% renewable electricity by 2035.

 Equity-Driven Approaches to Clean Energy Planning, Implementation, and EvaluationList All